1. Fermi’s Paradox: Scientists

 protein combinations from 50 polypeptides is a number a thousand times larger

-than that one.
-Yet out of that immense number, only 250 of those proteins are the
+than the mind-boggling number in point 5, above!
+Yet out of that immense number of possibilities, only 250 of those proteins are the

 right ones for creating a living organism.